-Organic sourcing is a new idea that runs counter to many of the recent trends and other sourcing methods in the talent acquisition industry.
+Organic sourcing is a new idea that runs counter to many of the recent trends and other diversity, equity, and inclusion tactics based on sourcing.
 But it’s one whose time has come, especially now that organizations are putting more emphasis on fair hiring practices.

 Organic candidates are those who find a job and apply through common job boards like Indeed and LinkedIn or on an organization’s careers page.
 They are not found on LinkedIn or referred by an employee or friend.
 Organic sourcing is a method that focuses on attracting those candidates through inclusive job posts.